 How much does it cost to go Skydiving in Australia?

-Our prices to skydive in Australia range from $245 to $548, depending on the location and the skydiving package you choose.
-We have skydiving locations on the east coast of Australia, in Cairns, Airlie Beach, the Sunshine Coast and Sydney.
+Our prices to skydive in Australia range from $309 to $598, depending on the location and the skydiving package you choose.
+We have skydiving locations on the east coast of Australia, in Cairns, Airlie Beach, the Sunshine Coast, Hunter Valley, Sydney and Tasmania.
 To know more about our skydiving prices and options visit 1300 SKYDIVE

 Can I bring my gopro skydiving?

 Due to safety reasons, under the Australian Parachute Federation regulation only licensed skydivers with more than 100 skydives are allowed to wear a camera while skydiving.
 You can purchase photos and video extras with our skydiving packages and have your tandem instructor wear a wrist-mounted camera or even a second cameraman jumping with you to film as an outside camera.
 If you opt for the base skydiving package with no photos or video, your companions can still film you boarding the plane and landing under parachute, something you can only do at our dropzone in Sydney, being the only self-contained airport with no shuttles or transfers required to board the plane or return from your skydive.

 How many people can go up in the same plane to skydive?